 1/2Tsp Dry Ginger Powder

 1/2TspGround clovesCan add up to 1 Tsp

-Remove the seeds from the plums and chop into small pieces.
+Remove the seeds from the plums and chop them into small pieces.

 In a thick bottomed stock pot mix the chopped fruit with sugar.
 Cook over medium heat stirring occasionally.
 Cook for about 8 to 10 minutes until the mix turns to liquid.

 When the chutney thickens place a drop of it into a bowl with cold water.
-If it sets and does not spread the chutney is ready , otherwise cook a little more and test again.
+If it sets and does not spread the chutney is read, otherwise cook a little more, and test again.

 Add the vinegar, mix in and cook over low heat for 5 more minutes.
 Stir frequently to prevent burning.